ssapra/docs-build-service/README.md

 The `pb` (Pivotal Build) CLI doesn’t have commands like `push`, `build`, or `rebase`.
 Instead, users utilize `pb` to declare and modify two configurations.

 1) The “Image” config:  Users describe their app through several inputs, and build service will deliver new images that resolve discrepancies between how the app is described and the latest version of the image.
-When the user requests the latest version of an application dependency, and that dependency becomes available, a new image is automatically built to replace the old image.
+When the user requests the latest version of an application dependency, and that dependency becomes available, a new image is automatically built.

 2) The “Team” config:   An extension to build service that provides access control to image configs using UAA.